vvvv/betadocs/Wiki/Using vvvv/Patching/Patching Basics.md

 Alternatively or while making a [link](xref:10b82e0c-720a-48e1-91e4-d8c65d2c3be1#link) you can:
 * use the mousewheel to scroll vertically
-* press ALT while using the wheel to scroll horizontally
+* press <kbd>ALT</kbd> while using the wheel to scroll horizontally
-* press CTRL in addition to speed up scrolling
+* press <kbd>CTRL</kbd> in addition to speed up scrolling

 ![](~/img/BasicPatching_Comments2.png "")

 ### Comments
 Double click with the left button to bring up the [Node Browser](xref:eeb8526d-0085-4219-a138-32ac397853f1).
 Then enter the text you want to have as a comment in the patch.
-Make sure the text is not matching any node before pressing ENTER to create a comment.
+Make sure the text is not matching any node before pressing <kbd>ENTER</kbd> to create a comment.

 A comment is essentially an <span class="node">IOBox (String)</span> with its input and output pins hidden.
 So you can always just doubleclick to change it.